Román Andrés Burruchaga

 Román Andrés Burruchaga (born 23 January 2002) is an Argentine professional tennis player.
-He has a career-high ATP singles ranking of world No. 105, achieved on 3 November 2025 and a doubles ranking of No. 191, achieved on 3 October 2022.
+He has a career-high ATP singles ranking of world No. 56 achieved on 4 May 2026 and a doubles ranking of No. 191 achieved on 3 October 2022.
+He is currently the No. 4 Argentine singles player.

 Personal life

 Burruchaga is the son of Argentine former footballer and 1986 FIFA World Cup winner Jorge Burruchaga.

 Career

-2022-2023: First doubles Challenger title and singles final
+2022-23: First doubles Challenger title and singles final

 Burruchaga won his first ATP Challenger doubles title at the 2022 Copa Sevilla with Facundo Díaz Acosta.

 2024: ATP, Major and top 125 debuts

-He made his ATP main draw debut at the 2024 Córdoba Open as a qualifier and recorded his first ATP win over Diego Schwartzman.
+Burruchaga made his ATP main draw debut at the 2024 Córdoba Open as a qualifier and recorded his first ATP win over Diego Schwartzman.
 He made his top 150 debut on 8 April 2024 at world No. 149.

-In May, he qualified for the 2024 French Open making his Grand Slam debut.
+In May, Burruchaga qualified for the 2024 French Open making his Grand Slam debut.
 Following a final showing in July at the 2024 Zug Open, he reached the top 130 in the rankings on 29 July 2024 and the top 125 a week later.